 What is Pro Writing Aid?

-Pro Writing Aid is a grammar checking tool for writers, bloggers, and anyone who writes content.
+Pro Writing Aid is a grammar checker tool for (non-) fiction writers, bloggers, and really anyone else who writes content.

 On its face, the software looks robust, slick, and packed with features.

 You write content, and the software sets out to improve it.
-For example, if you make a spelling mistake, it flags it up with a red line under the word, and the same for style, flow, grammar, and engagement mistakes.
+For example, if you make a spelling mistake, it flags it up with a red line under the word, and the same for style, flow, grammar, and engagement, and punctuation mistakes.

 However, there are many more features that we’ll get to soon, but to summarise:

 Pro Writing Aid is like having an English teacher sitting on your shoulder, or should I say, that’s the software’s selling point.